 NOI Submission Deadlines (Table 1-2).
 ADEQ's discharge authorization is organized according to type of discharger.
-The majority of dischargers must file a complete and accurate NOI for coverage under the 2019 MSGP within 60 calendar days of the permit's effective date.
+The majority of dischargers must file a complete and accurate NOI for coverage under the 2024 MSGP between January 16, 2025 and April 16, 2025.
 A discussion of the Table 1-2 information follows:

-- Existing dischargers in operation and authorized for coverage under the 2010 MSGP must submit their NOI for coverage under the 2019 MSGP no later than February 28, 2020.
-The operator's authorization under the 2010 MSGP is administratively continued until coverage under this or an alternative permit is granted, or a Notice of Termination (NOT) is submitted.
+• Existing dischargers in operation and authorized for coverage under the 2019 MSGP must submit their NOI for coverage under the 2024 MSGP no later than April 16, 2025.
+The operator's authorization under the 2019 MSGP is administratively continued until coverage under this or an alternative permit is granted, or a Notice of Termination (NOT) is submitted.
 Coverage begins upon the applicant's receipt of the Notice of Intent Certificate.
-If an existing permittee does not submit a new NOI within 60 days, coverage is automatically terminated and any subsequent discharges are subject to enforcement action. - Other eligible dischargers in operation but not covered under the 2010 MSGP or another AZPDES permit must submit their NOI for coverage under this permit no later than February 28, 2020 Coverage begins upon the applicant's receipt of the Notice of Intent Certificate; - New dischargers commencing after the effective date of the 2019 MSGP, an NOI must be submitted at least 30 calendar days before discharge is anticipated.
+If an existing permittee does not submit a new NOI by April 16, 2025, coverage is automatically terminated and any subsequent discharges are subject to enforcement action.

+- Other eligible dischargers in operation but not covered under the 2019 MSGP or another AZPDES permit must submit their NOI for coverage under this permit no later than April 16, 2025.
+Coverage begins upon the applicant's receipt of the Notice of Intent Certificate; - New dischargers commencing after the effective date of the 2024 MSGP, an NOI must be submitted at least 30 calendar days before discharge is anticipated.
 Coverage begins upon the applicant's receipt of the Notice of Intent Certificate; - Change of ownership to a new owner or operator of an existing site (discharger) whose discharge is authorized under the permit: The permitted owner/ operator must submit a NOT to ADEQ within 30 calendar days after the new owner/ operator assumes responsibility for the site.
 At least thirty (30) calendar days prior to taking operational control of the site, the new owner/ operator must submit a NOI to ADEQ.
 Coverage for the new owner / operator begins upon the applicant's receipt of the Notice of Intent Certificate. - Change in site location to a new site location, whose discharge is authorized by this permit.
 The permitted owner or operator must submit a NOT to ADEQ within 30 calendar days after the change in site location.
 At least thirty (30) calendar days prior to taking operational control of the site, the site with the new site location must submit a NOI to ADEQ.
 Coverage begins upon the applicant's receipt of the Notice of Intent Certificate. - Change of site name to a different site name whose discharge is authorized by this permit.
 The permitted owner or operator must submit a NOT to ADEQ within 30 calendar days after the name change of the site.
 At least thirty (30) calendar days prior to taking operational control of the site, the site with the new name must submit a NOI to ADEQ.
-Coverage begins upon the applicant's receipt of the Notice of Intent Certificate. - NOI revisions The permittee is required to submit a revised (modified) NOI for the following changes to their previous NOI: site contact, site discharges to MS4, sector, subsector, co-located facilities, acreage exposed to industrial stormwater, primary industrial activity acreage exposed to stormwater, co-located industrial activities acreage exposed to stormwater, SWPPP contact, outfall name, outfall location, number of outfalls, outfalls that are inactivated, receiving water, receiving water type, sampling type, and claiming inactive and unstaffed site status (or reverting back to active and staffed).
+Coverage begins upon the applicant's receipt of the Notice of Intent Certificate. - NOI revisions - The permittee is required to submit a revised (modified) NOI for the following changes to their previous NOI: site contact, site discharges to MS4, sector, subsector, co-located facilities, acreage exposed to industrial stormwater, primary industrial activity acreage exposed to stormwater, co-located industrial activities acreage exposed to stormwater, SWPPP contact, outfall name, outfall location, number of outfalls, outfalls that are inactivated, protected surface water, protected surface water type, sampling type, and claiming inactive and unstaffed site status (or reverting back to active and staffed).
 The modification to the NOI shall take place within 30 days of the change.
 There is no fee for modifying or revising a NOI, unless an outfall to a special water is added, which would trigger the SWPPP review fee.